raptowitz/rock-paper-scissors/README.md

 # rock-paper-scissors
-A game of Rock, Paper, Scissors played between a user and the computer in the console.
-My first time using JS, implementing functions, utilizing comparison and logical operators.
+A game of Rock, Paper, Scissors played between a user and the computer in the browser.
+My first time using JS, implementing functions, utilizing comparison and logical operators, and DOM manipulation.
+Cowboy themed in CSS!